babab/simphplist/README.rst

 Features / Components
 *********************

+Simphplist is in the initial stages of development.
+Some components may be actually useful already though.

+Checkout the API documentation here: http://simphplist.org/annotated.html

 DB\\MysqlHandler
   MySQL handler with table prefix support
+  [25% done of which 50% documented]

 DB\\Model
   Simplistic MySQL Object Mapper
+  [20% done of which 0% documented]

+Debug
+  Static methods for dumping vars to a file or screen (html or text) [100% done of which 100% documented]

+Json
+  Shortcuts for common idioms in JSON interaction
+  [50% done of which 0% documented]

 Request
   Static methods for secure user input handling via REQUEST superglobal(s):
   (GET, POST, COOKIE)
+  [30% done of which 0% documented]

 String
-  Static methods for common string manipulation / parsing tasks
+  Static methods for common string manipulation / parsing tasks [60% done of which 20% documented]

 Validate
-  Clean static API for type checking and validation
+  Clean static API for type checking and validation [10% done of which 100% documented]

 License